Tulapur: Geography

 Tulapur is about 40 Kilometres north-east of Pune.
 It is situated at the confluence of the Bhima and Indrayani rivers and was originally known as 'Nagargaon'.
 The Sangameshwar temple built on their banks is a popular site for tourists and devotees.

-Samadhi (shrine) to Sambhaji
+Samadhi (shrine) of Sambhaji

-There is a Samadhi (shrine) to Sambhaji next to the temple.
+There is a Samadhi (shrine) of Chatrapati Sambhaji Maharaj next to the temple.
 A samadhi of Kavi Kalash, a poet, a close friend and advisor to Sambhaji is also present at Vadhu.
 It is disputed as to where exactly he was cremated, with a group of historians asserting that he was cremated at Tulapur itself and not at Vadhu.
 Nonetheless, both these places have their equal share in Maratha history.